vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 #### Margin slippage
 Markets include a linear slippage factor to be used in low-volume market scenarios, where the standard slippage calculation isn't sufficient.
 In effect, it caps the margin level when the market wouldn't be able to support a position's margin increasing.

+Margin slippage in a low-volume scenario is calculated as `slippageFromFactor = linear factor x position x price`.

 If there is enough volume on the book, the slippage comes directly from the book and the linear slippage factor isn't used.

 :::note Read more